stene-xyz/AppImageManager/README.md

 # AppImageManager
 AppImage Manager (AIM for short) is a basic package manager for AppImage files.
+It is currently in beta due to a lack of features (and a lack of included packages)

 ## Requirements
 - Some flavor of x86 Linux